 - Estimated Investment & ROI: Initial investment ranges from $10,000-50,000 with 25-40% ROI within 2-3 years through premium product pricing.

-- Tips for Starting: Obtain organic certification early, focus on high-demand crops, and establish direct marketing channels for better profit margins.
+- Tips for Starting: Obtain organic certification early, use crop management software to track soil health and crop cycles, and establish direct marketing channels for better profit margins..

 Smart greenhouse and vertical farming are systems that use controlled environment agriculture to grow crops all year round in the most efficient way and with minimum use of resources.
 These advanced vertical farms make use of automated climate control, LED, hydroponic growing, or aeroponic growing systems, and the Internet of Things sensors to maximize growing conditions.